christinecastillo/Spatial_Ecology_R_2025/Code/R_Proyect.md

 ## Materials -

 **Software**:
-- Google Earth Engine (GEE) for downloading and preprocessing satellite images.
+- Google Earth Engine (GEE) for downloading satellite images.
 - R (with terra, imageRy, viridis, and ggplot2 packages) for image analysis and visualization. -

 **Data**: